This page is not complete.

 icecandidateevents, which handles sending those candidates to the other peer over the signaling channel.

 - Each peer establishes a handler for

-addstreamevents, which are received when a stream from the remote peer has started coming in.
-This code should connect the stream to its consumer, such as a
+trackevent, which is received when the remote peer adds a track to the stream.
+This code should connect the tracks to its consumer, such as a

 - The caller creates and shares with the receiving peer a unique identifier or token of some kind so that the call between them can be identified by the code on the signaling server.
 The exact contents and form of this identifier is up to you.

 - Each peer connects to an agreed-upon signaling server, such as a WebSocket server they both know how to exchange messages with.

 - Each peer tells the signaling server that they want to join the same WebRTC session (identified by the token established in step 4).

 - descriptions, candidates, etc. -- more coming up

 Sometimes, during the lifetime of a WebRTC session, network conditions change.
 One of the users might transition from a cellular to a WiFi network, or the network might become congested, for example.
 When this happens, the ICE agent may choose to perform ICE restart.
 This is a process by which the network connection is renegotiated, exactly the same way the initial ICE negotiation is performed, with one exception: media continues to flow across the original network connection until the new one is up and running.
 Then media shifts to the new network connection and the old one is closed.